Did you know?

 Finding a suitable balance between work and life is a challenge for all workers, especially working parents.
 Some couples would like to have (more) children, but do not see how they could afford to stop working.
 Other parents are happy with the number of children in their family, but would like to work more.
 This is a challenge to governments because if parents cannot achieve their desired work/life balance, not only is their welfare lowered but so is development in the country.

 Another important aspect of work-life balance is the amount of time a person spends at work.
 Evidence suggests that long work hours may impair personal health, jeopardize safety and increase stress.
-People in Japan work 1 728 hours a year, less than the OECD average of 1 776 hours.
+People in Japan work 1 745 hours a year, close to the OECD average of 1 765 hours.

 The more people work, the less time they have to spend on other activities, such as time with others or leisure.
 The amount and quality of leisure time is important for people’s overall well-being, and can bring additional physical and mental health benefits.
-People in Japan devote 60% of their day, or nearly 14.0 hours, to personal care (eating, sleeping, etc.) and leisure (socializing with friends and family, hobbies, games, computer and television use, etc.) – less than the OECD average of 14.9 hours.
+In Japan,full-time workers devote 62% of their day on average, or nearly 14.9 hours, to personal care (eating, sleeping, etc.) and leisure (socialising with friends and family, hobbies, games, computer and television use, etc.) – slightly less than the OECD average of 15 hours.
 Fewer hours in paid work for women do not necessarily result in greater leisure time.
-In Japan, both men and women devote approximately 14 hours per day to personal care and leisure.
+In Japan, both men and women devote approximately 15 hours per day to personal care and leisure.

 Better Policies for Better Lives

 Japan has fewer babies and lower female employment

 Parents in Japan find it difficult to combine work and family commitments.
 Workplace practices, private costs (housing and juku), and social norms put pressure on young people.
 Hence, young Japanese postpone marriage, delay parenthood and often have fewer children than intended.